zenml-io/zenml/docs/book/how-to/use-the-model-control-plane/associate-a-pipeline-with-a-model.md

-# Associate a pipeline with a model
+# Associate a pipeline with a Model

+The most common use-case for a Model is to associate it with a pipeline.

 <pre class="language-python"><code class="lang-python"><strong>from zenml import pipeline
 </strong>from zenml.model.model import Model